Connects to the tools your work already runs on

 Why we built it

 You stay in control of the intent.
-Atticus handles the orchestration.
-When it needs a decision, it finds you — it doesn't wait for you to check in.
+Atticus handles the orchestration — across the specific tools your workflow already depends on.
+When it needs a decision, it finds you; it doesn't wait for you to check in.